-2.5 The Borough Council and the City Council are keen to extend opportunities for involvement to everyone who has a desire to take some part in the plan-making process.
+2.5 The borough council and the city council are keen to extend opportunities for involvement to everyone who has a desire to take some part in the plan-making process.
 We recognise that many people, whilst having an interest in local affairs, may find the bureaucratic and cumbersome nature of the process both frustrating and off-putting.
 We do however want to take every opportunity to raise people's awareness of how development plans are relevant to their concerns and how they can influence the debate that leads to their formation.

-Consultation Database
+Consultation database

-2.6 The Borough Council and the City Council will be consulting directly with groups and organisations whose details it keeps on a database for this purpose.

-2.7 These include:

-- Local community and voluntary sector groups. - Parish or town councils and neighbouring local authorities. - Local MPs and county councillors. - Locally based statutory bodies and other providers. - Utility and commercial infrastructure provision companies. - Land owners and developers - Government departments or agencies and other statutory bodies (national - and regional level). - National and regional non-governmental organisations and interest groups. - 2.8 We will continue to strive to make this database as inclusive as possible.
-If you wish to be added or deleted please inform us by contacting planningpolicy@newcastle-staffs.gov.uk or planning.policy@stoke.gov.uk - 2.9 Appendix 1 sets out a list of 'specific' and 'general' consultees and stakeholders.
+- 2.6 The borough council and the city council will be consulting directly with groups and organisations whose details it keeps on a database for this purpose. - 2.7 These include: - Local community and voluntary sector groups. - Parish or Town Councils and neighbouring local authorities. - Local MPs and county councillors. - Locally based statutory bodies and other providers. - Utility and commercial infrastructure provision companies. - Land owners and developers - Government departments or agencies and other statutory bodies (national and regional level). - National and regional non-governmental organisations and interest groups. - 2.8 We will continue to strive to make this database as inclusive as possible.
+If you wish to be added or deleted please inform us by contacting planningpolicy@newcastle-staffs.gov.uk or planning.policy@stoke.gov.uk.
+The councils will put in place a shared data agreement to ensure the protection of personal data submitted with consultation responses and identified on the respective planning policy consultation database of each council. - 2.9 Appendix 1 sets out a list of 'specific' and 'general' consultees and stakeholders.
 Both lists are used to notify individuals and stakeholders of the proposal to prepare the Joint Local Plan and to seek comments.
-Such notification is necessary to comply with section 18 of the Local Planning Regulations. - 2.10 However, anyone can respond to public consultation they do not need to be notified directly.
-For planning policy documents such as a supplementary planning document that cover only a limited area or topic, the Borough Council and the City Council will engage those organisations with an interest in the area or topic and any others who have requested it.
+Such notification is necessary to comply with section 18 of the Local Planning Regulations.
+This list only contains those consultees and stakeholders which must be consulted in order to meet the requirements of section 18.
+Both councils are committed to informing all those who have made a request to the councils that they wish to be informed of future consultation by including them on the consultation database.
+Due to the timescales involved in producing planning policy documents and the number of people wishing to be kept informed, the councils have not listed them in Appendix 1 - 2.10 However, anyone can respond to public consultation they do not need to be notified directly.
+For planning policy documents such as a supplementary planning document that covers only a limited area or topic, the borough council and the city council will engage those organisations with an interest in the area or topic and any others who have requested it.